bharadwaj-chukkala/ROS-Simulation-of-KUKA-LBR-iiwa-manipulator-/README.md

 2. Package

 ## Dependencies
+- python 3.9 (works for any python 3 version)
+- Python running IDE.
+(I used PyCharm IDE to program the Code and Execute the Code)
+- Libraries: numpy, matplotlib.pyplot, heapq, time

 ## How to run the code
 --> Create a catkin_ws and build it, then source it